Discussions: Hacker News.

 Should you always use jQuery?
 No, of course not.
 Adding any dependency comes with the cost of complexity and file size, but jQuery is not that large: the default build is 30K minified/compressed, a custom build without ajax and uncommon stuff 23K, and a build which uses querySelector instead of SizzleJS is 17K.
 Both the original 30K and optimized 17K seem pretty acceptable to me for many purposes.

-You can look at Bootstrap removing jQuery for an example of how much effort it can be to use vanilla JS: they wrote their own helpers, had to drop IE support as it was too hard to add, made the API incompatible (“we broke everything”), and spent a year and a half working on it.
+Bootstrap removing jQuery is a good example of how much effort it can be to use vanilla JS: they wrote their own helpers, had to drop IE support as it was too hard to add, made the API incompatible (“we broke everything”), and spent a year and a half working on it.
 If I look at the end result, I can’t really say it’s that much better.

-There are some good reasons to not use jQuery: if you’re writing code that you want to be re-used by others, or if you’re writing just a small function.
+There are some good reasons to not use jQuery: if you’re writing generic code that you want to be re-used by others, or if you’re writing just a small function.
 But bending over backwards to avoid jQuery?
 Yeh nah.
 Just use jQuery! “jQuery all the things” was probably not a good idea, but neither is “unjQuery all the things”.

 I’m not married to jQuery, and I’ll happily use a “jQuery light” which patches over the JS API with something more palatable.
 There are a few projects, such as bonzo, $dom, zepto, and several others for AJAX and such, but many seem unmaintained.
 Besides, everyone already knows jQuery.
 Why replace it with something else unless there’s a compelling reason to?
 Saving 10-20K doesn’t seem worth it.

 Does that mean that these web frameworks are always bad?
 No, few things are “always” bad (or good), but it does come with a set of trade-offs (as does jQuery, obviously).